Understanding Tx Relay API

 Gasless Approvals

-Gasless approvals is possible when the user signs a EIP-712 message giving Tx Relay API permission to set an allowance on the token required for approval.
+Gasless approvals is possible when the user signs a EIP-712 message giving Gasless API permission to set an allowance on the token required for approval.
 In the current architecture 0x or the market maker pays for this gas fee, and the user has a “gasless” experience.
 This is possible for tokens that support the Permit Extension (EIP-2612).

 Gasless Transactions